ksharma120497/ksharma120497/README.md

 ## 👨‍💻 Who am I?

-Hello!
-I'm Kapil Sharma, a passionate Software Development Engineer with a focus on React.js and Java.
-Over the past four years, I've had the opportunity to work on several exciting projects at Accenture and Lowe's.
-Currently, I'm pursuing my Master’s Degree in Computer Science at the Rochester Institute of Technology, with an expected graduation in May 2025

-During my time at Lowe's, I had the privilege of training many colleagues in the fundamentals of React.js, with my sessions being recorded and shared across multiple teams.
-I also maintain a blog where I share insights and experiences from my professional journey.
-I was honored to receive the Pinnacle Award, a company-wide recognition given to employees who consistently exceed expectations.
+Hi, I’m Kapil Sharma — a software engineer with 4+ years of experience building scalable web applications using React.js, Java, and Spring Boot.
+I've contributed to enterprise systems in the fintech and retail domains during my time at Accenture and Lowe’s.

+Currently pursuing my MS in Computer Science at RIT (graduating May 2025), I’m focused on deepening my understanding of system design, backend architecture, and modern frontend tooling.
+At Lowe’s, I also led React.js training sessions for cross-functional teams, and was proud to receive the Pinnacle Award for performance and impact.

+Outside of work, I enjoy writing technical blogs and sharing what I learn along the way.

 ## 🛠️ Skills